uikit/uikit-site/docs/pages/container.md

 ## Usage

 Add one of the following classes to a block element to give it a max-width and wrap the main content of your website.
 The element will be centered and have padding on the sides, that adapts automatically for large screens.

-The padding of nested containers will be removed.
+**Note** The padding of nested containers will be removed to avoid unnecessary spacing.

 | Class                  | Description                                                                                                |
 |------------------------|------------------------------------------------------------------------------------------------------------|